hollowdll/hakjdb/docs/kvdb-cli.md

 ## Connecting to a server

 By default, kvdb-cli tries to connect to a kvdb server at address 127.0.0.1 in port 12345.
 127.0.0.1 is the same as your machine's localhost.
 Port 12345 is the server's default port.
+The default database to use is 'default'.

 To see the current connection settings, use the following command:
 ```bash